cinout/ACME_BUY/README.md

 - [ ] How to elegantly handle the interface when accessToken expired?
 - [ ] consider using auth0 for authentication
 - [ ] Do i need a "refresh token" to enhance security? see https://www.cyberchief.ai/2023/05/secure-jwt-token-storage.html
-- [ ] Don't show sign in/ sign up options (in UI) when user is already logged in.
-If user goes to the login/signup page by manually typing in the URL, redirect them to the dashboard.
 - [ ] WHere to put admin sign up???